klust/SupercomputersForStarters/docs/C04_Storage/C04_S02_Problems.md

 there are (at least) two processors and a network involved (and on the server side disks usually not be as close to the processor as on your PC, except in some of the most expensive storage systems).
-The physical delay caused by the network may not be that important with hard disk storage, but it is important when accessing SSDs or cached storage.
+The physical delay caused by the network may not be that important with hard disk storage, or even when accessing SSDs or cached storage unless that storage would be in another building on another campus.
-The software adds even more delays.
+The software adds a lot of delay though.
 After all, your program talks to a network file system which then sends the request to the server where it also has to pass through multiple layers of software: through the network stack, to the file server software, to the file system (which may be similar to that on your PC but doesn't have to), and back through the network stack before